socialpoint/puppet-xcode/README.md

 ### What xcode affects

-This module will help install Xcode by source (dmg) into your Mac OS X Applications directory
+This module will help install Xcode by source (dmg, or xip) into your Mac OS X Applications directory

 ### Setup Requirements